therealrealguy/6b6twiki/docs/groups/shulkergang.md

 > The Downfall of 1.12.2 Shulkergang started when Shulkergang 2 was constructed.
 Thats when 28st decided to make a vote to get a new leader in Shulkergang. the options were Price and lil__perp.
 He also mentioned that the loser would be co-leader. liL__perp won the vote, making price the new co-leader.
 For an unknown reason it turned out lil perp and schmiddie made an agreement to kicking kokos_udpadnem for a unknown reason.
 When they asked 28st to kick kokos from the group, he wanted to find a peaceful way to fix this.
 Then lil__perp, audsis, wiesiupvp and vined made a group, then they nuked shulkergang which was 900 members at the time, resulting it in dying.

 ## Downfall of 1.19 Shulkergang
-> 10/20/23: 28st kicks [bd71legend](../Users/bd71.md) one of the leaders of sg blaming him for the inactivity of the clan and appoints new leaders [scar](../Users/scar.md) and aodrael.
+> 10/20/23: 28st kicks [bd71legend](../Users/bd71.md) one of the leaders of sg blaming him for making everyone a enemy of shulkergang and using the members for his own sake.
+After that 28st appointed two new leaders: [scar](../Users/scar.md) and aodrael.
 > This lead a conflict between bd71legend and sg which was started from mid October 2023 to mid January of 2024.
 > During this period shulkergang achieved peak activity in months and constructed two bases.
 > On the other side scar being an anti-imperial made imperials 6b6t to join hands with bd71legend.